signalfx/signalfx-go-tracing/README.md

 >ℹ️&nbsp;&nbsp;SignalFx was acquired by Splunk in October 2019.
 See [Splunk SignalFx](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html) for more information.

+> # :warning: Deprecation Notice
+> **The SignalFx Tracing Library for Node.js is deprecated and will reach End of Support on June 8, 2023.
+After that date, this repository will be archived and no longer receive updates.
+Until then, only critical security fixes and bug fixes will be provided.**

 # SignalFx Tracing Library for Go

 [![GitHub Release](https://img.shields.io/github/v/release/signalfx/signalfx-go-tracing)](https://github.com/signalfx/signalfx-go-tracing/releases)